 gentle, self-denying, peace-loving missionary, in one of the stately halls of the palace of Seringapatam, overlooking gardens adorned with fountains, cypress groves, trees grafted so as to bear two kinds of fruit, and every refinement that luxury could suggest.
-Hyder appears to have made no attempt to disguise his barbarous system of administration; for Swartz speaks with horror of the dreadful tortures inflicted on the collectors of revenue if they failed, under any circumstances, to collect the stated revenue. " Although Hyder sometimes rewards his servants, yet the principal motive is fear.
+Hyder appears to have made no attempt to disguise his barbarous system of administration; for Swartz speaks with horror of the dreadful tortures inflicted on the collectors of revenue if they failed, under any circumstances, to collect the stated revenue.
+"Although Hyder sometimes rewards his servants, yet the principal motive is fear.
 Two hundred people, with whips, stand always ready to use them.
 Not a day passes on which numbers are not flogged.
-Hyder applies the same cat to all transgressors alike,-gentlemen, horsekeepers, tax-gatherers, and his own sons;" but they are not dismissed, but continued in office; for Hyder, adds Swartz, "seems to think that almost all people who seek to enrich
+Hyder applies the same cat to all transgressors alike,-gentlemen, horsekeepers, tax-gatherers, and his own sons;" but they are not dismissed, but con-‡ Perhaps two more opposite characters never en-gaged in familiar converse than when the vindictive, ambitious, and merciless Hyder sat and talked with the